Course | | |

 • Create and modify tables and charts

-• Add pictures, shapes, WordArt and SmartArt, and format drawing objects
+• Add pictures, shapes, WordArt, SmartArt, and format drawing objects

 • Work collaboratively with others through emailing a workbook, converting worksheets to web pages, inserting hyperlinks, and viewing and editing comments